Database Schema Migrations#

 The very first time the following commands are executed on a given data source, the user, used to connect

 to the database, needs permissions to create tables, even for a dry run (-C option).
-This is required by Liquibase to create database objects to store
+This is because Liquibase

 On subsequent execution, the database user running status checks only requires read-access to the database schema.